cuu508/cronsim/README.md

 day-of-month field.
 Interpreted as "the last day of the month".

 Example: `0 0 L * *` (at the midnight of the last day of every month).

+**"LW" as the day-of-month**: support for the "LW" special value in the day-of-month field.
+Interpreted as "the last weekday (Mon-Fri) of the month".

+Example: `0 0 LW * *` (at the midnight of the last weekday of every month).

 **"L" in the day-of-week field**: support for the "{weekday}L" syntax.
 For example, "5L" means "the last Friday of the month".